 For those abstractions with a streaming input buffer, the user simply needs to connect the signal that is to be processed to the leftmost input.
 Any signal may be used including one from a live audio input.
-The internal buffer of the abstraction records the input and simply loops itself while the processing is being performed.
-In addition to this, the streaming abstractions have a second inlet from the left that allows the user to switch buffer recording on and off as needed using values of 1 or 0.
+The abstraction records the input using an internal looping buffer while the processing is being performed.
+These live sampling effects are able to achieve very low latency because the grain externals are programmed to read samples from the buffer in reverse.
+This technique was described by Barry Truax, who maintained that "at this time level there is no aural difference between forwards and reverse (Truax 1990, 105)".
+However, care must be taken with the current abstractions because this equivalence may be lost if the user specifies longer grains.
+In addition to the signal input, on the streaming abstractions the second inlet from the left allows the user to switch buffer recording on and off as needed using values of 1 or 0.
 A short, 10-millisecond fade is applied when switching on or off in order to prevent clicks due to signal discontinuity that this switching may cause.